cakephp/docs/en/views/helpers/form.rst

         <input type="checkbox" name="published" value="1">

-    If you want to create multiple blocks of inputs on a form that are all grouped together, you should set this parameter to ``false`` on all inputs except the first.
+    If you want to create multiple blocks of inputs on a form, that are all grouped together, you should set this parameter to ``false`` on all inputs except the first.
 If the hidden input is on the page in multiple places, only the last group of inputs' values will be saved.